 Get to the heart of what is before you and continue to express yourself as logically as possible.
 (9)

-Order Lovastatin over the counter, Let us go forth to study beautiful nature, let us try to free our minds from them, let us strive to express ourselves according to our personal temperament.
+Let us go forth to study beautiful nature, let us try to free our minds from them, let us strive to express ourselves according to our personal temperament.
 Time and reflection, moreover, modify little by little our vision, and at last comprehension comes to us.
 (10)

 This strong commitment to expressing his sensations from a close observation of nature, sensations that had been reflected on and communicated in a direct, forceful way was the catalyst that would shape the unique style of Cézanne, particularly his parallel brushstroke, his palette and his attempt to achieve a simple, balanced order.